erofei/rebrain-devops-task-checkout/README.md

 ### IP Networks Scan

-This is the tool for scanning ip networks.
+This is a tool for scanning ip networks.
 It can work on ubuntu/debian host.
 You can use it from web or console.

 ## Getting Started